Improve service reliability with Slack

 Capture incident data in one place

-- Quickly organise incident reviews: timestamped messages, including updates from your reporting tools, found within a dedicated Slack channel serve as an objective, easy-to-reference audit trail.
+- Quickly organize incident reviews: Time-stamped messages, including updates from your reporting tools, found within a dedicated Slack channel serve as an objective, easy-to-reference audit trail.

-- Improve service quality and reliability: analyse root cause, identify patterns and onboard new SREs more effectively using a chronological archive of all past conversations.
+- Improve service quality and reliability: Analyze root cause, identify patterns, and onboard new SREs more effectively using a chronological archive of all past conversations.

 Developers love Slack